How a Brilliant Intelligence Officer Used 'Monopoly' to Free WWII POWs

 During his interview, Hutton—or Clutty, as he was called—recounted to Major J.H.
 Russell how, on April 29, 1915, he had written to the legendary showman, challenging him to escape from a box built on stage, in full view of the audience, by the master carpenter of his father’s timber mill company.
 “You enter immediately,” Hutton wrote, “we … nail down the lid, securely rope up the box, and defy you to escape without demolishing same.”

 Houdini accepted, with one condition: that he be allowed to visit the timber mill and meet the carpenter.
-Hutton, then just 20, arranged the meeting—not realizing, until much later, that Houdini had used the time to bribe the carpenter.
-In exchange for a mere three pounds (less than $5), the carpenter agreed to build the box in such a way that, once Houdini was inside and the box was concealed behind a curtain, it would be easy for the famous escape artist to push one end off using just his feet, then nail it back on properly while the orchestra at the performance played especially loudly.
+Hutton, then just 20, arranged the meeting—not realizing, until much later, that Houdini had used the time to bribe the woodworker.
+In exchange for a mere £3 (less than $5), the carpenter agreed to build the box in such a way that, once Houdini was inside and the box was concealed behind a curtain, it would be easy for the famous escape artist to push one end off using just his feet, then nail it back on properly while the orchestra at the performance played especially loudly.

 Though he’d always been interested in show business, Hutton told Russell that the Houdini incident marked the beginning of an obsession with magic.
 “Magicians, illusionists, escapeologists in particular—they all fascinate me,” Hutton said.